bitnami-labs/sealed-secrets/CONTRIBUTING.md

 Contributions are welcome via GitHub Pull Requests.
 This document outlines the process to help get your contribution accepted.

 Any type of contribution is welcome; from new features, bug fixes, or documentation improvements.
 However, VMware/Bitnami will review the proposals and perform a triage over them.
-By doing so, we will ensure that the most valuable contributions for the comunity will be implemented in due time.
+By doing so, we will ensure that the most valuable contributions for the community will be implemented in due time.

 ## How to Contribute